Treatment for pleural mesothelioma

 A range of treatments are recommended for some people with mesothelioma.
-These aim to control or cure the cancer and can include chemotherapy, radiation therapy or surgery, which may be used alone or in combination.
+These aim to control the cancer and can include chemotherapy, radiation therapy or surgery, which may be used alone or in combination.

 Your specialist will discuss your treatment options with you, and these will depend on several factors including: